 But it’s important to know that a lender’s lowest advertised rates are not necessarily a given for you.
 In fact, many lenders will quote only general ranges for rates until they can get more specifics on your vehicle and your credit profile.

-As you can see, this gives you an approximation of the “best-case scenario” for a loan in each category, but you’ll have to go a step further than searching their website to get a specific rate from them.
-It should take only a phone call to get a more specific quote.
+As you can see, this gives you an approximation of the “best-case scenario” for a loan in each category, but you’ll have to go a step further: Make a phone call to get a more specific quote.

-Do the Math: Do Your Quotes Actual Improve Your Car Loan?
+Do the Math: Do Your Quotes Actually Improve Your Car Loan?

 Equipped with the information on your existing loan, the current value of your vehicle and a couple of quotes for refinanced loans, you should now be able to get an accurate picture of what your bottom line will look like.